Summary of Benefits

 1. HEALTH CARE

 General Provisions A self-funded plan with risk management administered by CoreSource covering hospital, surgical, office visits, major medical, laboratory, pharmaceutical charges and treatment of mental and nervous disorders.
-Dependent children covered to 23 or 26 if full-time students, with opportunity to continue group coverage under COBRA.
+Dependent children covered to age 26, with opportunity to continue group coverage under COBRA.
 Coverage is continued for eligible retirees on a secondary payer basis.

 Preferred Provider Organization (PPO) The Cooper Union is a member of a Preferred Provider Organization called Cigna.
 This PPO does not restrict the choice of health care providers.
 The employee is free to choose any licensed health care professional he or she desires.
 If, however, the health care professional chosen is also a member of Cigna, then a discount will apply for services rendered.
 This results in lower costs to both the employee and the Cooper Union.
 The employee should consult the Cigna directory at www.cigna.com to determine if his or her present health care providers are participants.
 The directory may also be used to locate new providers.

 Dental A self-funded direct reimbursement secondary plan administered by CoreSource.
-Children covered to age 23 or 26 if full-time students.
+Children covered to age 26.
 Benefit percentages vary according to category of service from 100% for preventive to 80% basic, 60% major, 50% orthodontia.
 Up to $500 preliminary reimbursement over one plan year (January 1 - December 31), after which retroactive payments are made depending on remaining funds at end of each plan year.

 Vision A self-funded direct reimbursement secondary plan administered by CoreSource.
-Children covered to age 23 or 26 if full-time students.
+Children covered to age 26.
 Benefit provides reimbursement toward cost of eye examinations, lenses, frames and contact lenses.
 Up to $250 preliminary reimbursement over two years, limited to $250 for frames (January 1 - December 31), after which retroactive payments are made depending on remaining funds at end of each period.

 Employee Healthcare Contributions The Plan allows employees the opportunity to pay their health insurance on a pre-tax or post-tax salary reduction basis.
 The employee healthcare contributions will be used to pay the employee's portion of health insurance premiums.
 Increases or decreases in these contributions will correspond with any changes in salary and/or premium costs.
 Social Security Benefits may be reduced as a consequence of electing pre-tax salary reduction.